 A vegetarian meal that is clean and ready in under 20 minutes.

-A spicy Vegetarian Green Thai Curry that is packed with tender cooked vegetable and creamy coconut milk makes this a very tasty, gluten free, and clean-eating meal.
+A spicy Vegetarian Green Thai Curry that is packed with tender cooked vegetable and creamy coconut milk.
+Go all out and make my Mint Chicken with Thai Basil as an addition to the meal.
 This Thai Green Curry is made with a green curry paste that is readily available and backed with delicious Thai spices such as Thai Basil, Lime Leaves, and Kaffir Limes.

 Thai Green Curry

 Disclosure: This post contains affiliate links, which means I get a small commission if you purchase a product using that particular link.
 Thanks for supporting this little business of mine. <3 The Curry Mommy

 LOVE THIS RECIPE?
 Be sure to tag me and let me know on any social media platform!
 I love hearing from you.

 This is a healthy, one pot, and super simple meal which can be made in less than 20 minutes.
 It has spice so be sure to make alternate meal plans for the ones who can't tolerate the level of kick this dish comes with.

 After moving to the Bay Area, I have learned to appreciate REAL Thai Food.
 I have tried to make multiple Thai dishes throughout the years, but only a few have been perfected to my liking.
 You can pair this recipe with jasmine rice, quinoa, or brown rice.
 I tend to make a soup out of it by mixing in quinoa and eat it out of a bowl.
 It is spicy, sweet, healthy, and overall comforting on a cold fall night.